smnnlt/sportsdata/README.md

 -   `olympics`: All athletes competing in the modern Olympic Games.
     [(Source)](https://www.kaggle.com/heesoo37/120-years-of-olympic-history-athletes-and-results)

+Small datasets for teaching and learning:

+-   `rioathletics`: Medal winners in three athletic disciplines of the Rio 2016 Olympic Games.
+-   `swimstars`: Data on some of the best swimmers in history.

 ## Installation

 You can install the development version from